Butterfly lighting for portraits – how and when to use it

 Butterfly lighting diagram for a butterfly lighting setup using a single light source

-It’s the combination of height and angling down of the light that creates and controls the butterfly-shaped shadow beneath the nose.
-So keep a close eye on the shape of the shadow.
-When it starts to look like a moustache, you’ve gone too far.
+The combination of height and angling the light down creates and controls the butterfly-shaped shadow beneath the nose.
+Keep a close eye on the shape of the shadow – when it looks like a moustache, you’ve gone too far.

 A good starting point for butterfly lighting is to angle the light 45 degrees down towards your subject and then adjust from there.

-It’s important to remember that all faces are different, so with the butterfly lighting technique the exact angle of the light depends on the shape of your subject’s nose, as well as their brow bones.
+Remember that all faces are different.
+So with the butterfly lighting technique the exact angle of the light depends on the shape of your subject’s nose, as well as their brow bones.

 Difference between natural light and flash for butterfly lighting